The Little Mermaid: Ariel's Beginning: Plot

 King Triton and his wife, Queen Athena, rule over the underwater kingdom of Atlantica, filled with music and laughter.
-They have seven young daughters: Attina, Alana, Adella, Aquata, Arista, Andrina and the youngest of whom is Ariel.
-One day, while the merpeople relax in a lagoon above the surface, Triton gifts Athena a music box.
+They have seven young daughters: Attina, Alana, Adella, Aquata, Arista, Andrina, and the youngest of whom is Ariel.
+One day, while the merpeople relax in a lagoon above the surface, King Triton gifts Queen Athena a music box.
 However, the merfolk flee at the approach of a pirate ship.
-Everyone escapes except Athena, who, while trying to recover the music box, is killed when the ship crashes into the lagoon.
-Devastated by his wife's death, Triton throws the music box away and permanently bans music from Atlantica.
+Everyone escapes except Athena who, while trying to recover the music box, is killed when the ship crashes into the lagoon.
+Devastated by his wife's death, Triton throws the music box away and bitterly bans music from Atlantica forever.

-Ten years later, Ariel and her sisters live under a strict routine maintained by their governess, Marina Del Rey and her assistant, Benjamin the manatee.
-Marina hates being the girls' governess and longs to be Triton's attaché, a job currently filled by Sebastian the crab.
-Ariel is frustrated by their current lifestyle, which brings her into arguments with her father.
-One day, Ariel encounters Flounder, a young tropical fish whom she later follows to an underground music club.
-She is overjoyed by the presence of music, and is shocked when she sees Sebastian performing there.
+Ten years later, Ariel and her sisters live under a strict routine maintained by their governess, Marina Del Rey, and her kind hearted assistant, Benjamin the manatee.
+Marina hates being the girls' governess and longs to be King Triton's attaché, a job currently filled by Sebastian the crab.
+Ariel is equally frustrated by her and her sisters' dull lifestyle, which causes arguments with her father and drives a wedge between the two.

+One day, Ariel befriends Flounder, a young tropical fish whom she later follows to an underground music club.
+She is overjoyed by the presence of music and is shocked when she sees Sebastian performing there.
 When her presence is revealed, the entire band stops playing and hides, believing Ariel will tell her father about them.
-Ariel sings a song explaining her love of music and the remembrance of her mother; and is then accepted as a member of the club after swearing an oath of secrecy.
+Instead, Ariel is moved by her mother’s memory and sings I Remember, recalling the joy that filled her family’s life when music was a part of the kingdom.
+She is accepted as a member of the club after swearing an oath of secrecy.

-Ariel returns to the palace and her sisters confront her over her disappearance, she explains where she was and the following night the girls go to the club to have fun.
-Marina finds them and she later reports their activities to Triton, who destroys the club with his trident.
-Sebastian, Flounder and the band are sent to prison, while Marina is given Sebastian’s position.
-The girls are confined to the palace as punishment for listening music.
-Ariel angrily retorts that this is not what her mother would have wanted.
+Ariel returns to the palace and her sisters confront her over her disappearance, she explains where she was and, the following night, all seven princesses go to the club and have fun.
+However, Marina follows them, discovers the club and later reveals its existence to King Triton.
+He imprisons Sebastian, Flounder, and the band and assigns Marina to take over Sebastian's duties while Ariel and her sisters are confined to the palace as punishment for their disobedience.